-Winter disaster scenarios are not something you want to mess with.
-You could be off grid for days on end with only the food and water present in your home.
-Your could be snowed in or your car blocked by debris.
-The point is, even though we are usually given fair warning of winter storms, there are unpredictable circumstances and you should be prepared to face them.
+Winter disaster scenarios are not something you want to take lightly.
+In a worst-case scenario, you could be off the grid for days on end with only the food and water present in your home.
+You could be snowed in or your car blocked by fallen debris.
+The point is, even though we are usually given ample warning of winter storms, there are unpredictable circumstances and you should be prepared to face them.

 Extend the life of your fuel supply by insulating walls and attics, caulking and weather-stripping doors and windows, and installing storm windows or covering windows with plastic.